FGMEMBERS-SCENERY/EGVA-fg-CustomScenery/README.txt

 -------------------------

 Note: This scenery package has been formatted, and now also installs with terraGIT.

-To install, simply download, and include in additional Scenery path for FG.
+To install separately, simply download, and include in additional Scenery path for FG.

 ***